nemoNoboru/esteneotipo/README.md

 # esteneotipo
-my first simple app with ruby on rails. it is a webapp to maintain my class notes ordered by week and by subject
+my first simple web app with ruby on rails, a web app to maintain my class notes ordered by week and by subject.